Kurt Barlow: Straker

 In Salem's Lot (2004), Straker's name is once again changed, this time into Richard Thomas Straker.
-He was portrayed by Donald Sutherland.
+In this version, Straker is a gregarious and slightly eccentric American and was portrayed by Donald Sutherland.
+With a shock of white hair and a dense white beard, this version of Straker was still smartly dressed but less conservatively so than the 1979 version.
 Although he again has more screen time than Barlow in this version, his role is somewhat reduced from that of the original miniseries.
 He is also never actually seen in any of the same scenes with Barlow.
-In this version, he is killed as in the novel and left hanging upside down from the rafters of the Marsten house, drained of his blood by Barlow.
+In this version, he is again wounded by Mark Petrie as he escapes from the Marsten House, but is then killed and left hanging upside down from the rafters of the Marsten house, as in the novel, though it is not made clear by whom.
+Though the novel states Barlow was responsible, it is implied in this version that the house itself is possessed by an evil spirit that may have been the cause of Hubie Marsten's death decades earlier.
+Barlow later blames Father Callahan for Straker's death and tells him that he can take his place, which also implies Barlow did not kill Straker in this version.